syncfusion-content/asp.netmvc-docs/aspnetmvc/Ribbon/Application-Tab.md

 # Application Tab

-The_Application Menu_ support is provided in the _Ribbon_ control _Application tab_.
+The _Application Menu_ support is provided in the _Ribbon_ control _Application tab_.
 Use _ApplicationTab_ property to define the application tab with menu.
-In _ApplicationTab_ definition, _Type_ property defines the application menu and the value is _ApplicationMenu_,_ItemID_ property to specify ID of _UL_ list for application menu and _MenuSettings_ property to specify all the members and events of the menu.
+In _ApplicationTab_ definition, _Type_ property defines the application menu and the value is _Menu_,_MenuItemID_ property to specify ID of _UL_ list for application menu and _MenuSettings_ property to specify all the members and events of the menu.

-{% highlight js %}
+{% highlight CSHTML %}

 @(Html.EJ().Ribbon("Ribbon")